sidhartha426/Smart-Debrid/README.md

   run Command "node init.js" or "npm run init" in your project directory to initialize the app

+  run Command "npm install" to install it's dependencies

-  then finish your Oauth flow to register the app on debrid link and get a access token
+  then use Command "node main.js" or "npm start" and  finish your Oauth flow to register the app on debrid link and get a access token

   then you are ready to go use Command "node main.js" or "npm start" to run the app